Chair: Associate Professor Wetzel

 336.2.
 Conducting.
 Selection, analysis, rehearsal, and performance of instrumental and choral repertory.
 Topics include conducting skills, vocal techniques, choral diction, rehearsal techniques, and score-reading.
 Prerequisite: Music 334.2.
 Fall.
 Two 70-minute periods.

 342.2.
 Orchestration.
 Instrumental characteristics, nomenclature, and notation; simple orchestral and ensemble arranging.
 Prerequisite: Music 272.2.
 Fall.
-Two 50-minute
+Two 50-minute periods.

 Courses in Music History